atom3379/Roblox-Script/README.md

 # Roblox-Script
 to use type : loadstring(game:HttpGet("url here"))()
-unless it's music script
-replace rbxassetid://1234567890 into your music id
+\n unless it's music script replace rbxassetid://1234567890 into your music id